Lacrosse is a team game where goals are scored by shooting a ball into a net, using a stick with a pocket on the end, called a crosse.

 English Lacrosse offers a get 'INTO Lacrosse' programme which aimed at getting people playing in a fun, social and friendly environment.
 This is a great way to start playing lacrosse.

 Lacrosse clubs will provide all the equipment, referees and coaches to members.
 For beginners, all you will need is a mouth guard.

 - Lacrosse is one of the oldest team sports in the World.
 Its origins are from North America where French Missionaries first observed Native Americans playing a ball game with a stick and a net which resembled a cross so they named it "La Crossier" which over time has been shorted to Lacrosse.

-- The Women's Lacrosse World Cup will be hosted by England in 2017.
-The games will be held in Guildford.
+- The Women's Lacrosse World Cup was hosted in England in 2017.

 Find Lacrosse Activities Near You

 Use the search below to find local activities near you.

 - General Information